JasonDeacutis/JasonDeacutis.github.io/pages/GHPC.md

 ## Thermal Imaging (FLIR)
 Approximation of [Infrared](https://en.wikipedia.org/wiki/Forward-looking_infrared "Forward Looking InfraRed wikipedia") light, used to identify heat sources such as vehicles & infantry.
 Vehicle engines, gun barrels, & tracks are heat sources that can change temperature independently.
-In addition, the sun's position is used to determine the ambient environement temperature.
+In addition, the sun's position is used to determine the ambient environment temperature.
 Surface details are obtained using a semi-physically-based light model: surface brightness, roughness, & metalness are used to estimate [heat emittance](https://en.wikipedia.org/wiki/Emissivity "Emissivity wikipedia"), determining how bright or dark it appears in thermal imagers.
 This achieves decently realistic results without needing much manual labor.

 <center style="margin: 1em 0 1em 0">